morris-ribs/cv-graphql-nodejs/README.md

 # 3) Run the server

-In the root folder of your project, run
+In the root folder of the project, run
 ```
 $ npm start -s
 ```

+It is going to start the server on the port 3000

+# 4) Test it

+In a web browser, open http://localhost:3000/graphql/